-State Street Corporation serves as the fund's custodian bank.
-NEPC, LLC serves as the Board's investment consultant and investment managers are selected by the Board to best manage the fund's assets within each manager's area of expertise.
-More information about the RRS' investment policies can be found on pages 52-55 of this CAFR.
+State Street Corporation serves as the fund's custodian bank and NEPC, LLC serves as the Board's DB Plan investment consultant.
+Investment managers are selected by the Board to best manage the fund's assets within each manager's area of expertise.
+Hyas Group, LLC serves as the Board's DC Plan consultant.
+More information about the RRS's investment policies can be found on pages 47-50 of this CAFR.

-The Richmond City Council and the Board are responsible for discharging their duties solely in the interest of the members and beneficiaries of the System and shall invest the assets with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of like character and like aims (city of Richmond Code §78-82(d)).
+The Richmond City Council and the Board are responsible for discharging their duties solely in the interest of the members and beneficiaries of the System and shall invest the assets with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of like character and like aims (City of Richmond Code §78-82(d)).